kostandinang/quartz/content/digital-garden/why.md

 A digital garden lets them stay alive.

-**What’s a digital garden?**

-It’s a space to think in public, where notes grow instead of being published and forgotten.
+It’s a space to think in public.
 Each note links to others, forming a living network of ideas that matures over time.

 ###

-I follow a [[zettelkasten|Zettelkasten]] approach: one idea per note, linked to related ones, refined as I learn.
+I follow a [[zettelkasten|Zettelkasten]] approach, and refine as I learn more.

 Each note has a growth stage:
 - Seed 🌱 - early idea, needs clarification.